Updated on July 9th, 2021

-- Placed on a stand to keep them off the ground
+- On a stand to keep it off the ground and dry

 - Level from side to side

-- In an easily accessible location with adequate room for you to inspect and work on the hives
+- Easily accessible with adequate room to inspect and work on the hives

 - Partially shaded from the afternoon sun in summer